About 500,000 barrels of oil continued to flow daily down the trans-Alaska pipeline this month as the coronavirus pandemic grew at dizzying speeds.

 “We’ve got three very important priorities: protecting the health and well-being of our workforce and their families.
 We want to mitigate the spread of the virus, and we want to safely run our business,” Lowman said.

-“We’ve limited travel to the North Slope, and we’re deferring some non-critical work to reduce the number of personnel we have on site,” she said.
+“And, we’re deferring some non-critical work to reduce the number of personnel we have on site,” she said.

 Out-of-state workers must quarantine for two weeks in Alaska before traveling to the oil fields, Lowman said.
 To accommodate the change, Conoco recently asked its employees already on the Slope to extend their shifts by another two weeks.